ENCCS/gpu-programming/content/11-gpu-porting.rst

 Porting from CPU to GPU
 -----------------------

-When porting code to take advantage of the parallel processing capability of GPUs , several steps need to be followed and some additional work is required before writing actual parallel code to be executed on the GPUs:
+When porting code to take advantage of the parallel processing capability of GPUs, several steps need to be followed and some additional work is required before writing actual parallel code to be executed on the GPUs:

 * **Identify Targeted Parts**: Begin by identifying the parts of the code that contribute significantly to the execution time.
 These are often computationally intensive sections such as loops or matrix operations.
 The Pareto principle suggests that roughly 10% of the code accounts for 90% of the execution time.

 * **Equivalent GPU Libraries**: If the original code uses CPU libraries like BLAS, FFT, etc, it's crucial to identify the equivalent GPU libraries.
-For example, cuBLAS or hipBLAS can replace CPU-based BLAS libraries.
+For example, `cuBLAS` or `hipBLAS` can replace CPU-based BLAS libraries.
 Utilizing GPU-specific libraries ensures efficient GPU utilization.

 * **Refactor Loops**: When porting loops directly to GPUs, some refactoring is necessary to suit the GPU architecture.
 This typically involves splitting the loop into multiple steps or modifying operations to exploit the independence between iterations and improve memory access patterns.
 Each step of the original loop can be mapped to a kernel, executed by multiple GPU threads, with each thread corresponding to an iteration.